Kurdish refugees: Kurdish Jews

 Almost all of the Kurdish Jews from northern Iraq, estimated at around 30,000 in 1950, were evacuated to Israel during Operation Ezra and Nehemiah.
 Many of these Kurdish Jews self-identified as part of the Kurdish nation, despite their Jewish ethnicity and religion.
 Some of them continue to identify as Kurds even today.
 The exodus was part of a broader movement of 150,000 Iraqi and Kurdish Jews who were encouraged to leave Iraq in 1950 by the Iraqi government, which had ultimately ordered the expulsion of Jews who refused to sign a statement renouncing Zionism.

 A significant number of Kurdish Jews were part of the larger exodus of Jews from Iran in the 1950s, with only small communities remaining today in Sanandaj and Mahabad.
-Most of the newly arriving Kurdish Jews were initially housed in Israeli transition camps known as Maabarot, which were later incorporated into development towns.
+Most of the newly arriving Kurdish Jews were initially housed in Israeli transition camps known as Ma'abarot, which were later incorporated into development towns.
 These camps provided a temporary solution as Kurdish Jews were integrated into Israeli society.

-Today, the Kurdish Jewish community in Israel is estimated at 150,000-200,000 strong and continues to play a significant role in Israeli society, particularly in areas such as culture, politics, and business.
+Today, the Kurdish Jewish community in Israel is estimated at 150,000–200,000 strong and continues to play a significant role in Israeli society, particularly in areas such as culture, politics, and business.